cwbjr/hello-world/README.md

 # hello-world

+##### Greetings!
-This repository is to Store Ideas and Resources from others.
+This repository is to store idea’s, Projects and Resources from others.
+Everything stored will be for reference or to use in future projects.

+### Projects